michaelsprice/LinuxServerConfiguration/README.md

 - Click on the item to see the item and the description.
 From there, you can edit or delete the item (requires you to be logged in via google).

 ## Third-party resources
+- https://devops.ionos.com/tutorials/install-and-configure-mod_wsgi-on-ubuntu-1604-1/ (Used to install & configure mod_wsgi)
+- https://www.digitalocean.com/community/tutorials/how-to-secure-postgresql-on-an-ubuntu-vps#do-not-allow-remote-connections & https://medium.com/coding-blocks/creating-user-database-and-adding-access-on-postgresql-8bfcd2f4a91e (used to install & configure PostgreSQL)

+## Notes:
+- To SSH in after enabling the firewall, cd into Downloads (or wherever the lightsail_key.rsa file is) and then run `ssh -i lightsail_key.rsa ubuntu@34.207.150.199 -p 2200`